hetalang/HetaSimulator.jl/README.md

 ## Basic usage

-Create a model in Heta format or use you Heta based platform.
+Create a model in Heta format or use your Heta-based platform.
 Here we will use the example with a simple model with two species and one reaction.

 ```heta